 You see the same type of resolution, year in and year out.
-Many people pledge to lose weight, get back in shape, organize their lives.
+Many people pledge to lose weight, get back in shape, repair relationships, organize their lives, etc.

-A couple of months later, that treadmill serves as the prettiest and priciest clothes hanger you’ve ever owned.
+A couple of months later, that Christmas gift treadmill that was supposed to be your running partner serves as the prettiest and priciest clothes hanger you’ve ever owned.

 My resolution would be to strengthen a habit I already have: keep traditions, the ones I was fortunate enough to experience growing up, alive and kicking.

 My old Italian ladies aren’t around anymore.
 The rituals and methods they practiced survive only if we keep them breathing by our active participation.
 That guardian of the old school traditions that I want to be?
-Playing at full strength here in 2012.
+Playing at full strength here and now.

-In The Kitchen My wife and I are no slouches in this area, but for Christmas we received some beautiful cookbooks from some very thoughtful people (including my wife’s brother and his girlfriend, my “Outlaw” :)) that are going to allow us to ratchet up our knowledge of traditional Italian peasant dishes.
+In The Kitchen My wife and I are no slouches in this area, but for Christmas we received some beautiful cookbooks from some very thoughtful people that are going to allow us to ratchet up our knowledge of traditional Italian peasant dishes.
 Many of these recipes are what I ate growing up, and are still a staple of our diet now.

 At Table Eating together as a family has always been a high priority after the kids came along, just like I did when I was young.
 The table is also where I shared great coffee with my immigrant grandparents in past years, and my wife and I still make espresso in a stainless steel pot every morning to continue the ritual.
 It’s the best.